 Another interesting fact that we learned was that wolves don’t get fleas.
 They also don’t get baths.
 They roll around in the grass and the enzymes from the plants help keep fleas away.

 Here are a few rules that you should know before your wolf encounter.

 Safety was top priority during our wolf encounter.
 All of the staff were trained to constantly be watching all of the wolves and their behavior towards the visitors.
 Don’t bring in any big professional cameras and wear clothes that you don’t mind getting dirty.

 My son went from saying that he didn’t want to play with the wolves before we arrived to constantly asking us when we were going to play with them as we watched them from the observation area.
-There were several staff assigned to ensuring that my kids were safe the whole entire time.
+There were a few staff assigned to ensure that my kids were safe the whole entire time.
 We did not feel scared or in danger during our encounter.In fact, I had to keep reminding myself that they were wolves because so much of their behavior was similar to a dog.

 A wolf came over and sniffed my youngest son’s hands and then began licking his face while resting his paws on his shoulders.
 It was just like what a big dog would have done.

 We were told to let the wolves approach us and that one of the wolves really enjoyed styling hair.

 You can watch a little bit of my hair styling session.

 When you pet the wolves you want to pet the sides as a sign of submission.
 You also need to dig your fingers in a little, otherwise they won’t really feel it.